oscarotero/oscarotero.gal/en/notes/deno.md

 from being the innovative and future runtime to running behind Node, trying to implement all the weird things of Node and NPM (and it never will be as good as Node in being Node itself).
-Node continues to be the source of truth and Deno is just an output format (or not output at all because it's not needed).
+Node continues to be the source of truth and Deno is just an output format (or not output at all because it's not needed), making the Deno ecosystem even more irrelevant.
 Talking with some people about this, I remember the comment that this situation was like the Python struggle: So much energy was invested in converting python2 to python3 code, compared to 3to2 (reverse).
 For cross-compatibility, it was easier to keep the source of truth in python2.

 This decision was also a compromise for the following years of development of Deno.
 Internally it must be a complicated piece of software because it needs to